cyb3rmaniak/ATF-AutoSplitter/README.md

 In case you don't know what any of it means - LiveSplit is a very popular tool for speed-runners.
 Because it's an open source project, people can write custom components for it (and many do).
-An auto splitter is a component that can connect to some game instance, and control LiveSplit by reacting to events from the game.
+An auto splitter is a component that can connect to some game instance while it's running, and control LiveSplit by reacting to events from the game.
 For more details you check out [this page all about auto-splitters](https://github.com/LiveSplit/LiveSplit.AutoSplitters/blob/master/README.md).

 ## Platforms/Services/Compatibility
 I'm playing on a PC running Windows 10, using an HTC Vive (the old one) on SteamVR.
-I have NOT tested this on any other platform/service.
-Theoretically it should work, but minor tweaks would probably be necessary (such as adding hashes of other versions of the game, or disabling the version checking.
+I have not tested this on any other platform/service.
+Theoretically, it should work.
+But minor tweaks would probably be necessary (such as adding hashes of other versions of the game, or disabling the version checking.
 Hahes are used to identify the version of the detected running game process and by default nothing will run if the version is unknown).

-I don't have that information, but I imagine that the first person to try it on each platform will be able to provide those hashes (and/or other information) easily, and I'll update the code accordingly.
+I don't have that information, but I imagine that the first person to try it on each platform will be able to provide those hashes (and other information) easily, and I'll update the code accordingly.

 I don't own any other HMDs, but will probably get a Quest2 at some point in the future.
 Until then, I'll be limited with what I can do for the Quest users out there...